ndf-zz/asfv1/README.md

 ### absa

 Copy the absolute value of ACC back into ACC.
-Assembles to absa with null register and zero multiplier.
+Assembles to maxx with null register and zero multiplier.

 	Assembly:	0b01001